michijs/michijs/README.md

 // Using attributes
 el.setAttribute('class', 'test')
 ```
-In this way the jsx syntax of LS-Element is more similar to html.
+In this way the jsx syntax of MichiJS is more similar to html.

 ## Special attributes